drkvogel/bb-quizzes/matrix/matrix.md

 browsersync - probably - opens a browser (currently ff) to show the page on `gulp serve` - and also closes it when finished.

-### matrix -> yo test merge

-cos matrix was borked - probably because I removed some comments significant to yo/bower from index.html so started again in yo-test and copied bits over

 bootstrap css should go in styles as sass... but how?